 (Photo credit: Unsplash)

+When we lose our ability to write, we lose our ability to think.
+That’s the risk posed by generative AI’s proficiency in creating written content that mirrors the creativity of the human mind.
 In a recent blog post, Microsoft co-founder Bill Gates revealed some of his concerns around the widespread adoption of this technology.
-Among them were fears around job displacement and mis/disinformation, and near the bottom of this troubling list of possible futures was one that—although not as headline stealing—was equally as unsettling: an erosion of our ability to express ideas through words—to exercise that most basic form of communication that has evolved over centuries to fuel the evolution of society and the technology we now enjoy.
+Among them were fears around job displacement and mis/disinformation, and near the bottom of this list of possible outcomes was one that—although not as headline stealing—was equally as unsettling: an erosion of our ability to express ideas through words—to exercise that most basic form of communication that has been refined over centuries to fuel our evolution and the technology we now enjoy.
 Ironic, then, that it could be that same technology that weakens this very skill.

 Photo credit: Andrea De Santis/Unsplash